dustinpfister/blog_posts/_posts/js-promise-all.md

 When calling this source code example I get an array of numbers where each number is the amount of time it took for each of the called of the delay method to finish.

 ### 1.4 - Simple resolve and reject example of Promise all

+If Just one of the promise objects in the array reject, then so will the promise all call as a whole and then next catch statement will file in the promise chain for the Promise all call.

 ```js
 let delayed = (ms) => {